Generic selectors

 Post Type Selectors

 Earth’s magnetic field.
-Compass and magnetic poles
+Origin, structure and compass

 What is the Earth's magnetic field, how is it generated and how does it help us?

+The Earth’s magnetosphere is a region surrounding our planet, formed by the Earth’s magnetic field.
 The Earth’s magnetosphere extends from the core to outer space, protecting our planet from the charged particles of the solar wind.
 These particles, mainly electrons and protons, are emitted by the Sun and are electrically charged.
 When they interact with the Earth’s magnetic field, they are deflected and channeled around the Earth in the form of Van Allen radiation currents, creating a kind of protective shield.
 The particles, when deflected towards the polar regions, produce the northern and southern auroras, creating an impressive natural spectacle.

 Magnet and compass